CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Thanks to that pressurized portafilter, though, the Carezza De LUXE is also ESE pod compatible, taking the learning curve out of figuring out the quirks and beauties of semi-automatic machines for entry-level users who just want to add a pod and receive coffee.
 Simply add the pod adapter to the portafilter with the pod filter basket on top.
 Add the ESE pod and attach the portafilter to the machine, it’s that simple.

 To steam milk, the Carezza De LUXE features Gaggia’s famous pannarello wand which can be used to froth milk manually or automatically.
 To froth manually, simply remove the pannarello attachment and use the steam arm by itself.
-This is a great option to improve your skills as an at-home or office barista and produce velvety microfoam, suitable for latte art.
+This is a great option to improve your skills as an at-home or office barista, and produce velvety microfoam suitable for latte art.

 The Breville Bambino Plus is a small single-boiler machine that can fit into any kitchen space and is ready to brew and steam out of the box, for any entry-level home-barista.
 Despite its small size, the Bambino Plus comes with many features and handy tools that will make brewing your espresso, barista-style, an enjoyable experience on this compact machine.
 It comes with a large 64-ounce water reservoir that’s easily detachable from the back of the machine, a 54mm metal portafilter, a Razor™ Precision Dosing Tool, a 16 oz stainless steel frothing pitcher, a cleaning disc, and cleaning tablets.
 No need to buy extra accessories and confuse yourself if you’re an entry-level barista eyeing the Bambino because it pretty much comes with everything you’ll need.

-As I mentioned, the Bambino Plus is ready to brew and steam out of the box, it comes with everything you need and even heats up quickly so that it’s ready to brew and steam in a couple of seconds.
-It has two programmable buttons which can also be used manually, and it features two buttons to adjust the temperature of your milk and to adjust the amount of milk foam which is awesome for an entry-level friendly machine as you learn how to properly froth milk for lattes, cappuccinos and other milk-based beverages.
+As I mentioned, the Bambino Plus is ready to brew and steam out of the box.
+It comes with everything you need and even heats up quickly so that it’s ready to brew and steam in a couple of seconds.
+It has two programmable buttons which can also be used manually, and it features two buttons to adjust the temperature of your milk and adjust the amount of milk foam which is awesome for an entry-level friendly machine as you learn how to properly froth milk for lattes, cappuccinos and other milk-based beverages.

-What’s even better is that the Bambino Plus has a sensor on the drip tray to monitor rising milk temperatures as you froth your milk and will automatically shut off to your programmed milk temperature, and with 4-hole steam tip, it will purge itself so that there’s no milk getting clogged in your steam to keep things running nice and smooth.
+What’s even better is that the Bambino Plus has a sensor on the drip tray to monitor rising milk temperatures as you froth and will automatically shut off to your programmed milk temperature, and with 4-hole steam tip, it will purge itself so that there’s no milk getting clogged in your steam to keep things running nice and smooth.